 Due to the COVID-19 pandemic and not being able to obtain my visa on time, if I begin the semester by taking online courses, can I switch to the GT Atlanta campus mid-semester if I am able to get my visa?

-Due to the pandemic, will classes be on-campus this Fall 2020 semester or online?
+Due to the pandemic, will classes be on-campus Fall 2020 or online?

 Currently, Georgia Tech is exploring various options for fall course delivery.
 We hope to have an on-campus presence, but we will also ensure that it will be possible to take courses remotely if needed.
 We will provide more details on the fall format as soon as this is finalized by Georgia Tech leadership and the Board of Regents.